mightbesimon/caesar.salad/README.md

 # caesar.salad

 caesar cipher speed crack, unknown shift condition\
-you're not gonna go around doing any hacking with this, this is a pretty crappy encryption\
+this cipher's a pretty useless encryption and rarely used\
 but if you do end up misusing this it's *not my problem*

-in my tests of 52 famous quotes, salad decipherer got 100% accuracy and average 0.040s per cipher text\
+in my tests of 52 quotes, salad decipherer got 100% accuracy and average 0.040s per cipher text\
 but it's pretty bad with pronouns and i'd imagine in real world application it'd be around 90%

 ### Prerequisites

-all you need is **'caesar.py'** and **'wordlist.txt'**\
+a dictionary file,\
-you may also want *'examples.py'* to see how to use the salads but it's pretty straight forward\
+there's one provided: **'wordlist.txt'**\
-you can also get *'test.py'* to see a bunch of salad quotes and my 52/52,\
+works fine with base python, don't need any libraries\
-100% accuracy and average 0.040s per cipher text
+see 'examples.py' to get you started

 ### Use